josephrclick/Algolia-Assignment/Customer-Response-Answers.md

   - Place facets and filters and other page layout changes
   - Tweak CSS to match your site style

-We have an excellent document library [here](https://www.algolia.com/doc/) featuring a two-minute interactive tutorial with code examples to get your hands on now., or dive into our [quick start guide](https://www.algolia.com/doc/guides/getting-started/quick-start/).
+We have an excellent document library [here](https://www.algolia.com/doc/) featuring a two-minute interactive tutorial with code examples to get your hands on now, or dive into our [quick start guide](https://www.algolia.com/doc/guides/getting-started/quick-start/).

 Hope this helps!